IvS-Asteroseismology/star_shine/README.md

 ### Example use

-Since the main feature of STAR SHINE is its fully automated operation, taking advantage of its functionality is as simple as running one function.
+Since the main feature of Star Shine is its fully automated operation, taking advantage of its functionality is as simple as running one function.
 First, set up a `Data` object:

     import star_shine as sts